bbc/digital-paper-edit-firebase/docs/ADR/2019-11-27-firestore-saving-timed-transcripts.md

 Hard to see how this compression option would scale.

 * Good, because for around an hour worth of transcript, could get it below 1mb
-* Bad, because Hard to see how this compression option would scale.
+* Bad, because we need to do a lot more testing

 ### 6. Compression - JSONC